netgen/local-development-setup/xdebug/README.md

 ## Easily enable and disable XDebug
 To prevent XDebug slowing down our requests when we are not debugging, it would be wise to disable it whenever we're not using it.
 That's why we'll guide you to write a few shell scripts and aliases with which XDebug enabling or disabling will be a matter of entering a three-letter command in terminal.

 What we'll want to do is rename `xdebug.ini` file so that it can't be found and hence won't be loaded, and after that reload PHP-FPM and web server.
+Again, as an example, everything will be done for PHP 7.4 so don't forget to adjust commands to your version.

-### MacOS configuration (ZSH shell)
+### MacOS configuration
 Execute the following in the console:
 ```
 cd /usr/local/bin
-sudo vim disable-xdebug.zsh
+sudo vim disable-xdebug-74.sh
 ```
 In the Vim editor, paste the following code:
 ```
-#!/bin/zsh
+#!/usr/bin/env bash

 mv /opt/local/var/db/php74/xdebug.ini /opt/local/var/db/php74/xdebug.ini.disabled
-port reload nginx
 port reload php74-fpm
 echo "xdebug is now disabled"
 ```